-We run the experiment online with 982 Prolific participants and find strong support for our hypothesis that people screen insufficiently.
+We run the experiment online with 982 Prolific participants and find evidence supporting that people screen insufficiently.
 In round 1, 68% of participants make the mistake of choosing the Pooling task in the Baseline treatment.
 In contrast, the mistake rate in the Strategy Method treatment-which measures experimental noise-is only 18%.
-In subsequent rounds, after getting feedback and experience, Baseline participants learn the optimal strategy only partially.
+Do feedback and experience help reduce mistakes?
+Yes, but only partially.
 The average mistake rate across rounds 2-10 is 34% in the Baseline treatment and 21% in the Strategy Method treatment.
-Both differences are statistically significant.
-This result shows that insufficient screening is prevalent and does not fully disappear even with experience.
+Both differences across treatments are statistically significant.
+These results show that insufficient screening is prevalent and does not fully disappear with experience.

-We investigate two driving mechanisms of insufficient screening.
-First, we propose that when choosing the task in our experiment, people fail to anticipate that they will be able to infer information about quality.
-We test the Failure to Anticipate Inference using the Automatic Inference treatment.
-This treatment is identical to the Baseline treatment, but participants automatically receive direct information about which computer is Good and which is Bad when choosing the Screening task.
-Participants know about this at the moment of choosing the trial task.
-This intervention eliminates the need to make inferences and thus serves as a diagnostic test for the Failure to Anticipate Inference mechanism.
+We investigate two driving mechanisms of insufficient screening: Failure to Anticipate Inference and Failure to Plan.

+Failure to Anticipate Inference: We test whether, when choosing the trial task in our experiment, participants fail to anticipate that they will be able to infer the computers' quality.
+We test this Failure to Anticipate Inference using the Automatic Inference treatment.
+This treatment is identical to the Baseline treatment, but participants automatically receive explicit information about which computer is Good and which is Bad if they choose the Screening task.
+Participants know about this at the moment of choosing the task in part 1.
+This intervention eliminates the need to make inferences (and to anticipate the possibility of an inference) and thus serves as a diagnostic test for the Failure to Anticipate Inference as a mechanism driving mistake rates.

-Second, we test a different mechanism: whether people fail to plan their full strategy.
-The optimal choice of the trial task requires participants to plan their strategy for the subsequent hiring choice.
+Failure to Plan: We test whether participants fail to plan their full strategy.
+The optimal choice of the part 1 trial task requires participants to plan their strategy for the subsequent part 2 hiring choice.
 The Failure to Plan is a mechanism that can drive mistakes, and we test it using the Plan treatment.
-In this treatment, in contrast to Baseline, participants simultaneously make both the trial task choice and the hiring choice- as a complete strategy.
-This treatment forces participants to think ahead and consider the entire strategy, thus identifying the Failure to Plan mechanism.
+In this treatment, in contrast to Baseline, participants simultaneously make both the part 1 trial task choice and the part 2 hiring choice.
+This treatment is intended to force participants to think ahead and consider the entire strategy, thus gauging the Failure to Plan mechanism.

 Results of the Automatic Inference and the Plan treatments show evidence for the proposed mechanisms.
-In the Automatic Inference treatment, the mistake rate is much lower than in Baseline-44% in round 1 and 22% on average in the subsequent rounds.
-Similarly, in the Plan treatment, the mistake rate is 36% in round 1 and 19% in the other rounds.
-Each mechanism accounts for about half of the mistakes in Baseline in the first round.
-In subsequent rounds, the mistake rates in both mechanism treatments are indistinguishable from the Strategy Method treatment.
-This result suggests that the interaction of the two mechanisms prevents complete learning.
-Even a partial intervention that eliminates one of the mechanisms is sufficient to help people learn the optimal strategy.
+In the Automatic Inference treatment, the mistake rate is much lower than in Baseline-44% in round 1 and 22% on average in rounds 2-10.
+Similarly, in the Plan treatment, the mistake rate is 36% in round 1 and 19% in rounds 2-10.
+Each mechanism accounts for about half of the round 1 mistakes in Baseline.
+In rounds 2-10, the mistake rates in both mechanism treatments are indistinguishable from the Strategy Method treatment.
+These results suggest that the interaction of the two mechanisms prevents complete learning.
+Even a partial intervention that eliminates one of the mechanisms could be sufficient to help individuals learn the optimal strategy.

 The results are robust to an array of potential concerns.
 First, we rule out risk-loving as a possible explanation.
 We elicit participants' preferences over the pairs of induced lotteries corresponding to the Pooling (risky lottery) and Screening (guaranteed payoff) tasks.
 For each parameterization, at least 97% of participants choose the guaranteed payoff corresponding to the Screening task, which rules out risk-loving as a possible driver of the results.
 Second, the results are not driven by confusion or misunderstanding of the instructions.
-Most participants make few errors in understanding questions, and the results remain the same on a subsample of participants who make zero errors.
-Third, the mistakes are not driven by suboptimal information use, which could justify choosing the Pooling task.
-Hiring mistakes are rare, and the results in round 1 are unchanged for the subsample of participants who choose the Screening task at least once and always use the revealed information correctly.
-Lastly, the results are also robust to controlling for demographic characteristics and education.
+Most participants make few errors in understanding questions and attention checks, and the results remain the same on a subsample of participants who make zero